cxh-cxh/DSG-Avalon/README.md

 - **Fine-grained Evaluation Metrics and Decision Trajectory Analysis**: DSGBench employs detailed evaluation metrics that cover strategic planning, real-time decision-making, adaptability, and multi-agent interactions.
 These fine-grained metrics provide deeper quantitative analysis of agent performance, offering insights into strengths and weaknesses across different dimensions, as opposed to relying solely on traditional win-rate metrics.

-- **Trajectory Dataset**: DSGBench provides a comprehensive decision trajectory dataset, which serves as a solid data foundation for trajectory fine-tuning (Trajectory SFT) and reinforcement learning from agent feedback (RL from Agent Feedback).
+- **Trajectory Dataset（To Do）**: DSGBench provides a comprehensive decision trajectory dataset, which serves as a solid data foundation for trajectory fine-tuning (Trajectory SFT) and reinforcement learning from agent feedback (RL from Agent Feedback).

 ## 🌍 Environment Overview